 If your plan has a grace period and is on a calendar year, then you have until March 15th of the following year to incur expenses.
 The deadline to submit claims may vary, so check your plan for details.
 Please note that if your plan includes a grace period, there is no option to roll over funds.

 If your plan is on a calendar year, then the deadline to incur expenses is December 31st.
 Plans with a non-grace period may offer a rollover option.
-With this provision, you may roll up to $570 of a plan year balance to the following plan year.
+With this provision, you may roll up to 20% of the IRS election maximum that remains in your plan year balance to the following plan year.
 When in place, the rollover will typically occur between April 15th and May 1.

 Dependent Care FSA